 Finally – in this modern society where ADA regulations are commonplace in virtually all walks of life; and through awareness and advancement, people with disabilities are able to maneuver around most anywhere – Continental Airlines, one of the major commercial airline companies, gets with the program.

 Despite DOT regulations being initially adopted in 1986, commercial airlines have been the last holdouts for complying with disability access regulations, and simply being compassionate and user-friendly for people with special needs.
 Research shows that 30%; or 9.4 million of adults with disabilities traveled by air in 2007.

-In our last issue, we featured the story of Sally O’Neill who is petitioning the airline industry to create a more disability-friendly environment so that people with physical impairments can utilize their mobility devices such as wheelchairs onboard an aircraft; as well as other special needs issues.
+In our last issue, we featured the story of Sally O’Neill who is petitioning the airline industry to create a more disability-friendly environment so that people with physical impairments can utilize their mobile devices such as wheelchairs on board an aircraft; as well as other special needs issues.

 In 2008, Continental formed the Customers with Disabilities Advisory Board (CDAB), led by Bill Burnell, Continental’s manager of Customer First & Regulatory Program.

 The board’s main goal was to improve the overall airline experience for people with disabilities.
 What’s most noteworthy, is that the board itself is made up of different people with a variety of physical disabilities.
 What better way to truly address the real needs that people with physical impairments have regarding airline travel?

 Last year, Burnell spoke at ILRU (Independent Living Research Utilization).
 He explains the history of the DOT regulation: